maneesh-jain/hangman/README.md

 ## Milestone 2

-Built a list of 5 words and chosen a random word for the player to try and guess.
+Built a list of 5 words and chosen a random word for the user to try and guess.
 Updated this Readme file with Milestones 1 & 2.

+## Milestone 3

+Defined two separate functions to aid code readability:
+- ask_for_input - to request input from the user and check it's a valid letter of the alphabet; this largely reused code from Milestone 2
+- check_guess - to see if the user's letter is in the word to be guessed